The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 3) Indulge your senses

-The pleasurable smell of cooking, baking can soothe your insula.
+The pleasurable smell of cooking and baking can soothe your insula.

 4) Sing, particularly in the shower